Content Delivery Platforms and Paligo CCMS: Powering Multi-Channel Documentation

 Benefits for the Business

-Your company should consider working with a CCMS and CDP for many reasons.
+Your company should consider working with a CCMS and CDP for several reasons.

-- Fewer tools to manage.
-Author and manage all your technical content in the CCMS and push it to the CDP, where it publishes it to customer channels.
-Using only two tools reduces the number of authoring tools you need and the manual deployment processes required to publish content to multiple channels.
-So, there’s a cost reduction and an efficiency benefit.
+Fewer tools to manage.
+Author and manage all your technical content in the CCMS and push it to the CDP, where it is published to customer channels.
+Using only two tools reduces the number of authoring tools you need and the manual deployment processes required.
+There’s a cost reduction and an efficiency benefit.

-- Accurate, consistent information.
-We continually repeat this because it’s so important.
+Accurate, consistent information.
+We keep repeating this because it’s so important.
 Customers need access to accurate, consistent, and up-to-date information to help them understand and use your products.
-Self-service is very important for two reasons: it allows customers to solve their problems faster and reduces the burden on support, especially for smaller issues easily solved by reading documentation.
+Self-service allows customers to solve their problems faster and reduces the burden on support—especially for smaller issues easily solved by reading documentation.

-- Future AI readiness.
+Future AI readiness.
 You may already be considering incorporating AI technologies in your business operations, or you know it’s coming soon.
-Structured content is key to supporting generative AI and other AI technologies, and CDPs leverage AI extensively to provide better service and support experiences for customers.
+Structured content is key to supporting generative AI and other AI technologies.
+CDPs leverage AI extensively to provide better service and support experiences.
 The more you have your documentation processes in order, the better prepared you are to incorporate AI and earn the benefits it provides.

 Benefits for Technical Writers

-- Focus on the content.
+Focus on the content.
 Content creators don’t get mired down in the formatting requirements for publishing channels.
-By using a structured authoring tool, they can focus on creating informative, clear, and concise content.
+Using a structured authoring tool allows them to focus on creating informative, clear, and concise content.

-- Remove complex workflows.
+Simpler workflows.
 By using a CCMS and CDP, technical documentation teams reduce the work required to create and publish content.
-They have one workflow for content creation and management, sending final versions to the CDP, where it has a workflow for ingesting and publishing that content.
+They have one workflow for content creation and management, sending final versions to the CDP, where it handles ingesting and publishing that content.

 Paligo CCMS: Your Ideal CDP Partner